nirmitirane24/Listify/README.md

 # ToDo-Web-App
 Python-Flask Static Web App Created with Python, SCSS, CSS and HTML

+# Features

+Signup and User Authentication with OTP ( SMS )
+Twilio API for messaging
+Task Reminder through Message ( SMS )
+Verification of Phone Number through SMS
+CRUD operations can be performed on Tasks, Notes
+Excel sheet can be imported as tasks
+Serverless Model
+Inc. of Exception Handling

+# Get Started
 1. Create virtual enivroment with terminal in the folder where project is stored :
 '''
   Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force